JeremyMet/matrix_bot/README.md

 ```
 and then write *tbot admin pop*.
 The bot will then return both *tbot admin service_list* AND *tbot admin pop*.
 This last instruction asks the bot to pop another string, namely *tbot admin room_list* AND *tbot admin pop*.
 If the stack is empty, the latter would return "Stack is empty".
 This behaviour is powerful to create "chain reaction".

+The module also includes an "auto restart" option that allows to "reboot the bot" at a specific time.
+This can be configured thanks to the *config.json* file located in the admin folder.

 ## Regex Module